-We share insights on how technology innovation is disrupting the property industry today
+Technology innovation disrupting the property industry

 Rounding off this series of innovation interviews we speak with our Chief Technology Officer Aidan Coleman about the Group’s latest workplace innovations and his view on the next technologies to shape the property industry.

 What tech innovations are you working on currently at Charter Hall?

 We have a number of exciting new workplace innovations in development or close to launch which are focused on enhancing customer experience in our buildings.
 For example, in our Office portfolio we have recently introduced an Australian-first implementation of the Comfy App which enables tenants to personalise their workspace environment temperatures.
 This has been recently launched successfully at 1 Martin Place in Sydney and will be progressively rolled out across our office portfolio.

 We are also working with CBRE, our national FM service provider, on a new occupant app to enhance tenant experience when interacting with our building services.

 At the same time, we are progressing big data and automation initiatives such as the MRI budgeting and forecasting systems project to drive efficiencies and streamline manual processes.
 I see scalability as one of our biggest challenges and opportunities in the technology space and so a lot of my time is focused on solutions that can drive further efficiency, increase automation and as a result contribute to faster, smarter decision-making.
 This will be key to ensuring our business remains competitive and scalable in the future as we continue to grow.

 What is the driver of your innovation strategy at Charter Hall?